RussBaz/experimental-reparse-html/README.md

 ### As a Standalone Tool

 To use it as a standalone tool, you would need to `git clone` this repo and then compile the tool like this: `swift build -c release`.
-Then copy the built tool form the build folder to anywhere you want and run.
+Then copy the built tool form the build folder to anywhere you want and run it.
 Otherwise, you can just call `swift run reparse` from inside this project folder, providing valid arguments and options.

 Here is the help page for the tool: